vmskonakanchi/vkdb/README.md

 - **NotifyItem**: Handles the notification system for key changes
 - **SocketItem**: Encapsulates socket communication details
 - **SaveItem**: Encapsulates data storage and expiration
+- **AuthUser**: Encapsulates user storage and retrival and other logic

 The notification system is implemented using a publisher-subscriber pattern with a non-blocking queue for processing notifications asynchronously.